Hybrid Testing

 Destinations

-Learn how to connect to remote services from local using SAP BTP destinations.
+Learn how to connect to remote services locally using SAP BTP destinations.

 Authentication and Authorization using XSUAA